 A qualified employee in this position will possess outstanding oral and written communication skills.
-This employee must have the ability to provide effective responses to all inquiries from all parties, including students, parents, staff, MEP Services, the community and the Academy Board.
+This employee must have the ability to provide effective responses to all inquiries from all parties, including students, parents, staff, Partner Solutions, the community and the Academy Board.
 An employee in this position must also be able and willing to work with staff and administration to problem solve.

-\All employees must follow the code of conduct as outlined in the Employee Handbook.
+- \All employees must successfully pass a criminal background check. - \All employees must follow the policies as outlined in the Employee Handbook.

 - A School Social Worker must possess a master's degree in social work.
 In addition, A School Social Worker must have a Limited Master Social Worker ("LMSW") License or Master Social Worker ("MSW") License.
 If in possession of a LMSW License, the School Social Worker must pass a comprehensive exam within six years to obtain a MSW License.
-If applicable, approval via the Office of Special Education Services may be required. - A School Psychologist must possess a valid Michigan School Psychologist Certificate or a Preliminary School Psychologist Certificate. - An Occupational Therapist must possess a valid Michigan Occupational Therapist Certificate. - A Physical Therapist must possess a Doctorate of Physical Therapy ("DPT") degree.
-In addition, a Physical Therapist must successfully complete the national physical therapy licensure examination. - A Speech-Language Pathologist must possess a master's degree in speech-language pathology from an accredited institution.
+If applicable, approval via the Office of Special Education Services may be required.
+Meet all requirements established by the Michigan Department of Education for School Social Workers. - A School Psychologist must possess a valid Michigan School Psychologist Certificate or a Preliminary School Psychologist Certificate. - An Occupational Therapist must possess a valid Michigan Occupational Therapist License. - A Physical Therapist must possess a Doctorate of Physical Therapy ("DPT") degree.
+In addition, a Physical Therapist must successfully complete the national physical therapy licensure examination.
+Must possess valid Michigan Physical Therapist License. - A Speech-Language Pathologist must possess a master's degree in speech-language pathology from an accredited institution.
 In addition, a Speech-Language Pathologist must possess a Certificate of Clinical Competency from the American Speech-Language-Hearing Association.
+Must possess a Speech Language Pathologist Therapist License. - A School Counselor must possess a valid Temporary School Counselor License (TSCL), Preliminary School Counselor Credential (PSCC), Michigan Teaching Certificate with the School Counselor (NT) endorsement, or School Counselor License (SCL).